lauk20/APCSFinalProject/README.md

 2. En Passant is also supported.

 ## Development Log
+### 6/2/21
+**Kenny Lau:** Completed the toggle mode button, which toggles between casual and timed mode now.
+Completed increase and decrease time button for the timers.
+Also, a winner will now be determined when a timer runs out.
+I also implemented the basic stalemate condition (no valid moves left and the king is not in check).

 ### 6/1/21
 **Kenny Lau:** Finished the timed mode that uses the timers I created today.
 Pausing is also now a feature that works with the timed mode and timers.
 These come with their corresponding buttons in the menu.